Harlequin Rabbit Breed

 Black Magpie

 In the fall of 2025 we decided to do a little experiment and start a Japanese line.
 Instead of taking a twelve-hour trip somewhere or paying over one hundred dollars for a transport fee of one rabbit I took one of my best New Zealand red bucks and crossed him with my favorite magpie doe.
 This litter resulted in 8 sub par Marked Japanese kits.
+Unfortunately this litter did not make it, so we kept searching.
+We eventually found a litter of Japanese closer than we thought we would find.
+We bought two does and a buck.

 Create Your Own Website With Webador